 Additionally, multiple anchor options are available which allow for anchorage in all types of geotechnical conditions, from extremely weak clays to solid rock.

 Our anchor systems can result in cost savings of up to 80 percent compared with traditional pipeline buoyancy control methods.

 As our anchors are lightweight and compact, materials, storage, transportation costs, and the need for personnel and equipment hours are all reduced significantly.
 Our exclusive systems also eliminate the need for concrete weights or concrete coated pipe to control pipeline buoyancy.

 When comparing the cost of Cyntech Group pipeline anchors versus concrete weight or bag weights, it is important to be accurate.

 For example, concrete weights may cost around $550 per weight while an anchor set may cost around $1900 per set.
-Because of the great capacity and spacing of the anchor set, it is important to calculate the cost of pipeline per meter in addition to the complete supply and install for each method of buoyancy control (including shipping, storage clean-up etc.).
+Because of the greater capacity and spacing of the anchor set, it is important to calculate the cost of pipeline per meter in addition to the complete supply and install for each method of buoyancy control (including shipping, storage clean-up etc.).
 This will help determine an accurate number.

-Typical concrete weight spacing is five metres while our anchors are spaced at 35 metres.
+Typical concrete weight spacing is five metres while our anchors are spaced at 33 meters.
 As the chart below shows, there are cost savings to be made.
 100 kms of 30-inch pipeline would require 20,000 weight (approx. $11,000,000) versus 1900 anchor sets at a cost of $4,180,000, providing savings of 62 per cent.
 In this case, weights cost $110 per metre, and our anchors cost as little as $41.80 per metre.
 The same cost analysis method should be used for bag weights and other weight-type buoyancy systems to compare the true cost of the different buoyancy control methods.

 In other words, the greater the pipe diameter, the greater the possibility of increased savings.